Universal Studios Hollywood: Park development

 In April 2014, the park announced Springfield, a new dining complex to be built around the Simpsons Ride.
 The new eateries feature "signature eateries from Krusty Burger to Luigi's Pizza and Phineas Q. Butterfat's 5,600 Flavors Ice Cream Parlor to iconic watering holes like Moe's Tavern and Duff's Brewery".
 It opened on March 28, 2015.

 On May 7, 2015, Universal Studios announced it formed a partnership with Nintendo to create attractions and merchandise based on Mario and other Nintendo characters.
 The following year, the area was called "Super Nintendo World", and was confirmed that it would come to Universal Studios Japan in 2020 as well as Universal Orlando and Universal Studios Hollywood later on.

 On August 13, 2017, Shrek 4-D closed after 14 years to make way for the DreamWorks Theatre.
 In 2018, Jurassic Park: The Ride was closed and refurbished into Jurassic World: The Ride, which opened in 2019.

 On April 10, 2019, the park announced The Secret Life of Pets: Off the Leash!, an attraction based on The Secret Life of Pets.
 The attraction was set to open on March 27, 2020, adjacent to the Despicable Me Minion Mayhem attraction.
-However, Universal announced a temporary closure starting on March 14, 2020 to combat the COVID-19 pandemic.
+However, Universal announced a temporary closure starting on March 14, 2020, to combat the COVID-19 pandemic.
 On March 5, 2021, it was announced that Universal Studios Hollywood could reopen with reduced capacity beginning April 1, 2021.
 At the end of March, it was announced that the park would reopen to California residents on April 16, 2021.
 Universal also announced that The Secret Life of Pets: Off the Leash! ride would be open to the public on that day, together with a new, fully articulated version of the Indominus Rex in Jurassic World: The Ride.

-On March 10, 2022, Universal Studios Hollywood announced that its version of Super Nintendo World would open in 2023.
-On December 14, 2022, Universal officially announced that the land would open in Hollywood on February 17, 2023.
-The area soft-opened under technical rehearsals for reserved-guests on January 12, and officially opened as planned on February 17, about a month and a half before the release of Universal/Illumination's The Super Mario Bros.
+On March 10, 2022, Universal Studios Hollywood announced that its version of Super Nintendo World would open in 2023 after construction was completed by PCL Construction, with the specific date of February 17, then being announced on December 14.
+The area soft-opened under technical rehearsals for reserved-guests on January 12, 2023 and officially opened as planned on February 17, 2023 about a month and a half before the release of Universal/Illumination's The Super Mario Bros.
 Movie.

 On July 12, 2023, it was announced that a Fast & Furious-themed roller coaster was being built.
 In May 2024, the coaster was revealed as Fast & Furious: Hollywood Drift, with an expected opening in 2026.